Imperial Bathrooms Taps and Mixers

 From traditional to modern, there's something for every bathroom.
 Some styles also come in a variety of materials; for example, the Imperial Cisne Bath Shower Mixer Kit is available in polished nickel, antique gold or classic chrome.
 This helps to make it easier to match your taps to your design aesthetic.
 Likewise, the Imperial Niveau Bath Shower Mixer Kit offers standpipes in matching colours should these be required.

-In the same way as the basin mixer taps, the hot and cold water both comes through the same place, combining the temperature before it reaches the bath.
+In the same way as the basin mixer taps, the hot and cold water both come through the same place, combining the temperature before it reaches the bath.
 These types of taps are particularly useful in the bath as they allow for hot and cold water to be poured for a bath but also give the flexibility of a shower - useful when washing your hair and not wanting to use dirty bath water.
 They're ideal for small bathrooms or spaces with sloped ceilings where it isn't possible to fix a normal shower above the bath, or where the bath is freestanding and the taps are not directly next to the wall.

 Bath taps are very much the same as basin taps and have two distinct taps that each emit hot and cold water separately.
 The difference is that they are designed specifically for baths rather than basins, so have different measurements for their fittings.